mtimmin65/engineering-notebook/README.md

 ### Reflection

 This assignment was difficult because I had to figure out how to use the revolve tool. a lot of fillets and interlocking peices.
-It took a bit of trail and error but overall pretty interesting assignment.
+It took a bit of trail and error.
+For using the revole tool you must make a shape that when revoled will be the shape you want so you must make sure all of your dimensions are correct.

 ## Wheels and Bearings